 In most situations it makes little sense to change the configuration once the application is running.
-This will make the application much more complex, whereas dependency injection as a pattern is meant to lower the total complexity of a system.
-By strictly separating the registration/startup phase from the phase where the application is in a running state, it is much easier to determine how the container will behave and it is much easier to verify the container’s configuration.
+This only makes the application more complex, whereas dependency injection as a pattern is meant to lower the total complexity of a system.
+By strictly separating the registration/startup phase from the phase where the application is in a running state, it is easier to determine how the container will behave and it is easier to verify the container’s configuration.
 The locking behavior of Simple Injector exists to protect the user from defining invalid and/or confusing combinations of registrations.

-Allowing the ability to alter the DI configuration while the application is running could easily cause strange, hard to debug, and hard to verify behavior.
-This may also mean the application has numerous hard references to the container and this is something we work hard to prevent.
-Attempting to alter the configuration when running a multi-threaded application would lead to very un-deterministic behavior, even if the container itself is thread-safe.
+Allowing to alter the DI configuration while the application is running could easily cause strange, hard to debug, and hard to verify behavior.
+This may also mean the application has numerous hard references to the container and this is something you should strive to prevent.
+Attempting to alter the configuration when running a multi-threaded application would lead to nondeterministic behavior, even if the container itself is thread-safe.

 Imagine the scenario where you want to replace some FileLogger component for a different implementation with the same ILogger interface.
 If there’s a component that directly or indirectly depends on ILogger, replacing the ILogger implementation might not work as you would expect.
 If the consuming component is registered as singleton, for example, the container should guarantee that only one instance of this component will be created.
-When you are allowed to change the implementation of ILogger after a singleton instance already holds a reference to the “old” registered implementation the container has 2 choices - neither of which are correct:
+When you are allowed to change the implementation of ILogger after a singleton instance already holds a reference to the “old” registered implementation the container has two choices—neither of which are correct: